 Many people choose to get angels inked on their bodies to act as guardians, watching over and protecting them from anyone with less than good intentions.
 With their smooth shading and expert application of fine lines, these pieces are excellent examples of Chicano angel tattoos.

 The female clown, or payasa in Spanish, is a common element in Chicano tattoos that grew out of the street philosophy of “laugh now, cry later.”
 This concept was used to represent the need to hide weakness from enemies on the street and informs many of the designs utilized in Chicano tattooing.

 Add in a little stylized sexuality and you get these Chicano pinup girls sporting clown makeup.
 Many clients choose a specific face for their payasas, most commonly wives and girlfriends, although some choose to commemorate their favorite actresses in these stunning black and gray tattoos.

 8. Full Upper Body Chicano Tattoos

-For many people, tattoos serve as testaments to where they’ve come from and obstacles they have overcome in life.
-Everyone starts off with one tattoo, but for some this only lights the fuse that will turn into a lifelong love affair with ink.
+For many people, tattoos serve as testaments to where they came from and the obstacles they have overcome in life.
+Everyone starts off with one tattoo, but for some, this only lights the fuse that will turn into a lifelong love affair with ink.
 These full body tattoos are incredible demonstrations of what is possible when Chicano designs are given full reign.